alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The prefix symbol is found under escape and is not shifted, at least on UK keyboards.

-These are *volatile* because they are stored in the floating point 64bit registers D8 ..
-D31.
+These are *volatile* because they are stored in the floating point 64bit registers D8 on.

 D0-D7 are freely trashed by C functions and also used by FORTH words so they are not available for general use.